-The Bitstream NGA and VULA services are addressed to all the licensed OLOs wishing to offer ultra-broadband services to their end customers through the New Generation Network of TIM without having to deploy their own access networks.
-The services provide all the tecnical and operational elements to allow OLOs to connect their own backbones to TIM ultra-broadband access network.
-The Bitstream NGA and VULA offer can provide ultra-broadband services that can fit the specific technical and commercial needs of any OLO.
+The Bitstream NGA service is addressed to all the licensed OAOs wishing to offer ultra-broadband services to their end customers through the New Generation Network of TIM without having to deploy their own access networks.
+The services provide all the technical and operational elements to allow OAOs to connect their own backbones to TIM ultra-broadband access network.
+The Bitstream NGA offer can provide ultra-broadband services that can fit the specific technical and commercial needs of any OAO.

-Traffic delivery to the OLO can be done through different kinds of connection to TIM network.
-Anyway it always requires the use of a proper dedicated end device for any OLO (though Telecom Italia also offers the possibility to share end devices among different OLOs), that must be connected to specific nodes of the TIM network that are designed for this purpose.
-The delivery end devices work as “edge” devices, meaning that they are used to make Telecom Italia and the OLOs networks mutually independent.
+Traffic delivery to the OAO can be done through different kinds of connection to TIM network.
+Anyway, it always requires the use of a proper dedicated switch device for any OAO (though Telecom Italia also offers the possibility to share switch devices among different OAO), that must be connected to specific nodes of the TIM network that are designed for this purpose (namely “Punti di Interconnessione”).
+The delivery switches work as “edge” devices, meaning that they are used to make Telecom Italia and the OAOs networks mutually independent.

 When either the connection to Parent Node or the connection to Distant node is adopted, Telecom Italia offers the possibility to deliver both the Bitstream NGA and the Bitstream Ethernet on the same delivery kit, provided that the proper conditions are verified to do so.

-The backhaul component is the traffic carrying from the end customer access line to the OLO network.
+The backhaul component is the traffic delivery to/from the end customer access line from/to the OAO network.
 Different models are available for traffic aggregation, together with different Classes of Service (CoS).

 The following CoS models are available:

-The OLOs can request bandwidth changes at any time, that will be provided without interrupting the service.
+The OAOs can request bandwidth changes at any time, that will be provided without interrupting the service.

 The access portion is the link between the end customer and its associated TIM exchange node (where the OLT is located), and varies according to the access technology on the customer side:

-FTTCab/VDSL2: Like ADSL lines, the end customer has a local loop through which it can use both the PSTN service (that may also be offered through the Wholesale WLR service) and data connectivity service, the latter in VDSL2 technology (Very High Speed DSL 2).
-Data connectivity service requires the customer to have a VDSL2 modem (not included with service provisioning).
-The customer local loop is terminated on a cabinet (tipically located near the customer home/office) on the top of which a ONU (Optical Network Unit) is installed.
-ONUs are equipped with splitters that split the baseband voice channel (where active), which is terminated on the TIM phone exchange, from the ultra-broadband data channel.
-ONUs in turn are connected through fiber links to their associated OLTs (Optical Line Termination), that are located in Telecom Italia exchange nodes and that terminate the ultra-broadband channels (most of the times, OLTs are located in the same phone exchanges where PSTN lines are terminated, but not always).
+FTTCab/FTTE (VDSL2): Like ADSL lines, the end customer has a local loop through which it can use both the PSTN service (that may also be offered through the Wholesale WLR service) and data connectivity service, the latter in VDSL2 technology (Very High Speed DSL 2) or EVDSL (Enhanced VDSL).
+Data connectivity service requires the customer to have a VDSL2 /EVDSL modem (not included with service provisioning).
+The customer local loop may be terminated either on a street cabinet or in a local exchange: in both cases, it is connected to an ONU (Optical Network Unit) that may be either installed on top of a street cabinet (in which case the FTTCab VDSL2/EVDSL technology is adopted) or in a local exchange (in which case the FTTE VDSL2 technology is adopted).
+The PSTN component is provided through cabinet splitters (that split the baseband voice channel (where active), which is terminated on the TIM phone exchange, from the ultra-broadband data channel) in the former case and from the local exchange in the latter case.
+ONUs in turn are connected through fiber links to their associated OLTs (Optical Line Termination), that are located in Telecom Italia exchange nodes and that terminate the ultra-broadband channels.

-The demarcation point between TIM and the OLO is the network termination located at the end customer’s home/office, where the VDSL2 modem is connected.
+The demarcation point between TIM and the OAO is the network termination located at the end customer’s site, where the VDSL2/EVDSL modem is connected.

 FTTH: The end customer has a fiber in its home/office.
-When the access line is activated, TIM will bring and install an OTO (Optical Telecommunications Outlet) and an ONT (Optical Network Termination) in the customer’s environment.
-The customer Premise Equipment (CPE) that will be connected to the ONT is not included with the service provisioning).
+When the access line is activated, TIM will bring and install an OTO (Optical Telecommunications Outlet) and an ONT (Optical Network Termination) in the customer’s site.
+The Customer Premise Equipment (CPE) that will be connected to the ONT is not included with the service provisioning.
 The fiber in the customer’s living environment is terminated on an OLT located in the Telecom Italia exchange node, according to GPON network architecture.